Expansion of Major League Baseball: Montreal

-Discussion regarding expansion of MLB to Montreal, Quebec, has seen a resurgence following the 2004 departure of the Montreal Expos, which joined the league in 1969 and played for 36 seasons in the NL East before relocating to Washington, D.C. and becoming the Washington Nationals.
-The mainstream discussion of expansion began in 2014, when the Toronto Blue Jays began hosting annual pre-season weekend exhibition games at Olympic Stadium, the former home of the Expos.
-These exhibition weekends saw attendance numbers reach approximately 50,000 per game, which led to comments from both former and current MLB commissioners Bud Selig and Rob Manfred suggesting that Montreal could once again become a viable baseball city.
-Exhibition games were played from 2014 to 2019, after which they were stopped due to the effects of the COVID-19 pandemic, and the ongoing renovation of Olympic Stadium.
+Discussions about expanding MLB to Montreal, Quebec, have recurred since 2004, when the Montreal Expos, which joined the league in 1969 and played for 36 seasons in the NL East, moved to Washington, D.C., and became the Washington Nationals.
+The discussions broadened in 2014, when the Toronto Blue Jays began hosting annual preseason weekend exhibition games at Olympic Stadium, the former home of the Expos.
+After the exhibition weekends drew about 50,000 per game, former and current MLB commissioners Bud Selig and Rob Manfred suggested that Montreal could become a viable baseball city.
+Exhibition games were played from 2014 to 2019, when they were stopped by the COVID-19 pandemic and the renovation of Olympic Stadium.

 In 2012, former Expos player Warren Cromartie founded the Montreal Baseball Project, an advocacy organization that aims to help bring professional baseball back to the city.
 Montreal Baseball Project has attracted high-profile corporate support, with Canadian companies such as the Royal Bank of Canada, Dollarama, Air Canada, EY Canada, and RDS (Bell Canada) sponsoring the organization.
 In 2015, Denis Coderre, the mayor of Montreal, and Stephen Bronfman, the son of Expos owner Charles Bronfman, wrote a letter to all 30 MLB teams extolling Montreal as an expansion city.
-Stephen Bronfman, through his development company Claridge and partner company Devimco, had began the development of a plan in 2019 that would have seen a new 29,072-seat stadium, at an approximate cost of $700M CAD, that would have been built on land purchased from the federal government in Montreal's Bassin Peel, located in the historic Lachine Canal south of downtown.
+Stephen Bronfman, through his development company Claridge and partner company Devimco, had in 2019 begun to develop a plan to build a 29,072-seat stadium for about $700M CAD on land purchased from the federal government in Montreal's Bassin Peel in the historic Lachine Canal south of downtown.
 The stadium was to anchor a new mixed-use community and be connected to the REM.
 The provincial government was reportedly considering offering the group a 30-year loan to help finance the construction of the stadium.
 The land purchase and stadium development was to work in conjunction with a plan proposed by the Tampa Bay Rays in 2019 to explore the splitting of games between Tampa Bay and Montreal.
-This plan was ultimately rejected by the MLB in January 2022.
-Subsequently, the plan has not seen any additional baseball-related movement since this occurred.
+This plan was rejected by MLB in January 2022, with little subsequent effort.

+In December 2025, Montreal-based entrepreneur Ashkan Karbasfrooshan, founder of WatchMojo, announced an exploratory initiative called Project Peanut to bring Major League Baseball back to Montreal through the league’s next expansion window, with the goal of reviving the Montreal Expos.
+Karbasfrooshan stated that the team’s departure had been a motivating factor in his decision to pursue entrepreneurship.

-Montreal is currently home to the NHL's Montreal Canadiens, the CFL's Montreal Alouettes, and MLS' CF Montreal.
-No level of baseball is currently played in the city, but the city had a long-standing team in the MiLB IL, the Triple-A Montreal Royals, from 1897 to 1960.
+Montreal is home to the NHL's Montreal Canadiens, the CFL's Montreal Alouettes, and MLS' CF Montreal.
+The MiLB International League, the Triple-A Montreal Royals played there from 1897 to 1960.